Ernest Hinds: World War I

-In August 1917 Hinds was promoted to temporary brigadier general and assigned to command the American Expeditionary Forces Artillery School in Saumur.
+In August 1917, some four months after the American entry into World War I, Hinds was promoted to temporary brigadier general and assigned to command the American Expeditionary Forces (AEF) Artillery School in Saumur, France.
 He served as commandant from December 1917 to January 1918.
 From January to March 1918, Hinds commanded I Corps Artillery.
 In April 1918, he was promoted to temporary major general and assigned as the AEF's Chief of Artillery.
 He served until the end of the war in November 1918, then remained in Germany as part of the post-war occupation until June 1919.

 Hinds was commended for his organization and training of the AEF's field artillery, and his accomplishments were recognized with several awards, including: the Army Distinguished Service Medal; Belgium's Order of Leopold II (Commander); France's Legion of Honor (Commander); the French Croix de Guerre with Palm; and Italy's Order of Saints Maurice and Lazarus (Commander).
 The citation for his Army DSM reads: